igirimpuhw/Django-assignment-Property_management/README.md

 # Django-assignment-Property_management

+UNIVERSITY OF RWANDA

+COLLEGE OF SCIENCE AND TECHNOLOGY

+YEAR 3 INFORMATION TECHNOLOGY

-Names: IGIRIMPUHWE Jonathan 222004512
+1. Names: IGIRIMPUHWE Jonathan 222004512

-Names: UMUHOZA Amandine Divine 222005360
+2. Names: UMUHOZA Amandine Divine 222005360

 This is our property_management which has property_app(models,view,admin,setting)